DevTeam125/shopping-website/README.md

-A shopping website, React.js for frontend and Golang for backend
+A shopping website, React.js as frontend and Golang as backend